johndrothe/TAvChart/README.md

   * Collaboration Zones
     * Displays the largest zone (the most team members present for the longest duration).
     * Calculates all zones that start at one shift change and end at the next.
+  * Center the canvas on a user-selected time - IN PROGRESS
+    * Under the hood updates complete awaiting mouse handlers.
 * Icons for the toolbar / menu bar
   * The current set is from https://iconoir.com/